UoM-RAICo1/raico-docs/source/robots/Arms/KukaLbrIiwa/ProgrammingMode.rst

     1. In :guilabel:`Laptop1-Lenovo T14s` go to Sunrise workbench, on the left window go to :guilabel:`<ProjectName> -> src -> application`, then right click on :guilabel:`application -> New -> Sunrise Application`, select one of the templates from the list, namely ``RoboticsAPI Application``, as shown on the figure :numref:`fig_kuka_sunrise_application2`.
 Click ``Next`` and give it a name on the next screen, say ``<your initials>_RealTime_FRI_App1``, for example `MM_RealTime_FRI_App1` for the user Murilo Marinho.
 Then, copy-paste the content `Code KUKA Sunrise Application`_, making sure to change the text accordingly (the name of the application, e.g. `Anthony_RealTime_FRI_App1` should match the name of the class and the object instantiation).
     2. In :guilabel:`teaching pendant` because the application ``RealTime_FRI_App1`` has already been loaded to the Cabinet in a previous step, it can now be selected via the teaching pendant.
 For that, :guilabel:`select PAD -> Applications -> RealTime_FRI_App1`, which will execute ``homing`` to a particular location then wait for info from FRI client.
     3. In :guilabel:`Laptop1-Lenovo T14s` make sure to read ``section 6.4``, Creating the FRI client application (C++), page 41`` of the manual ``kuka_FRI_PL-2303HX product brochure 011706.pdf`` (file accessible via :guilabel:`SunriseWorkbench -> Help -> Help Contents`.
 The file ``FastRobotInterface_Client_Source/FRI-Client-SDK_Cpp.zip`` can be found on :guilabel:`SunriseWorkbench -> PackageExplorer -> right click on FastRobotInterface_Client_Source -> select Properties -> take a look at Location`.
 Now, Open Win10 Explorer, then go to the Location indicated above, copy the file ``FRI-Client-SDK_Cpp.zip`` somewhere on :guilabel:`Laptop2-Lenovo P15` or alternatively on a usb stick.
     4. In :guilabel:`Laptop2-Lenovo P15` Unzip the archive ``FRI-Client-SDK_Cpp.zip`` somewhere on the local ssd, then open the file ``build/MSVisualStudio2010/FRIClientSDK.sln`` in :program:`Visual Studio Community 2022`, e.g. by double-clicking that file.
 A pop-up message might appear saying `One or more projects in the solution were not loaded correctly…`.
 Just ``click OK``.
-Then, click OK in case window :numref:`fig_kuka_vs2010` appears.
+Then, click OK in case window appears (see :numref:`fig_kuka_vs2010`).
+Click the ``green Play`` button to run the program LBRJointSineOverlay (see :numref:`fig_kuka_run_program`).
+    5. To teach the pendant, run the app according to Step2.
+You should see the robot doing sine waves (up-down motion), as requested by the FRI Client.

 .. _fig_kuka_sunrise_application2: